Updated February 13, 2019.

 Big Air Trampoline Park, like its competitors, is primarily about the trampolines (primary trampoline court, foam pit, dodgeball area, basketball dunk area, etc.), but also includes innovative attractions and programs.
 Its Lazer Maze features multiple game plays and difficulty levels where players face the challenge of bouncing their way across a dark room of trampolines filled with a dense field of laser beams without breaking any of them.
 Younger children who want some laser fun can play Beam Buster, where the goal is to break as many beams as possible in 30 seconds.
 A leaderboard showcases high scores and gameplay action on digital screens for those waiting in line.

-Founded in 2012 by Greg Briggs in Laguna Hills, California and franchising since 2015, there are currently four locations, with two more listed on the company website as “coming soon.”
+Founded in 2012 by Greg Briggs in Laguna Hills, California and franchising since 2015, the company website currently lists five locations open, with another seven listed as “coming soon.”

 An Important Note About Our Methodology